sab3r-ncirl/dap/README.md

 Here the feed array is used as a starting poing for the algorithm.
 Every array has a starting 0 and a trailing 0.

-'feed' array is used to calculate the next row in the pascals triangle, which is stored in the 'newFeed' array.
+`feed` array is used to calculate the next row in the pascals triangle, which is stored in the `newFeed` array.